anoopsarkar/compilers-class-hw/llvm-practice/README.md

-On macosx use homebrew to install llvm 8.0
+On macosx use homebrew to install llvm:

     brew install llvm

-Make sure you install llvm version `8.0.0_1`.
+On CSIL machines you can access the latest LLVM by using the following installation of LLVM:

+    /usr/shared/CMPT/faculty/anoop/llvm

+You can activate the following virtual environment to access the right versions of the compiler toolchain by running:

+    source /usr/shared/CMPT/faculty/anoop/base/env745/bin/activate

 On macosx 10.14, make sure you install the system header files: